xyproto/term/README.md

 * [vt100](https://github.com/xyproto/vt100) for coloring text, reading keys or drawing terminal "graphics".
 * [textoutput](https://github.com/xyproto/textoutput) for coloring text, with tags like `<blue>`.
 * [readline](https://github.com/chzyer/readline) for a pure-Go implementation of similar functionality to the C `readline` library.
+* [ask](https://github.com/xyproto/ask) for asking users simple questions on the terminal.

 Online API documentation
 ------------------------